-I have a clear grasp of how to turn ideas into reality and how policy translates into programs on the ground.
-I am recognized for my ability to articulate clear needs and outcomes, and design unique programs that not only address the big picture, but can be successfully implemented.
-My specialty is coming up with ways to solve problems through design and implementation of creative, original programs.
+Amy has a clear grasp of how to turn ideas into reality and how policy translates into programs on the ground.
+She is recognized for her ability to articulate clear needs and outcomes, and design unique programs that not only address the big picture, but can be successfully implemented.
+Her specialty is coming up with ways to solve problems through design and implementation of creative, original programs.
+Examples:

 "Amy played a critical role in the formation of the Green Chemistry and Commerce Council, a network of some 80 companies dedicated to advancing safer chemistry.